mustfkeskin/asd/README.md

 # Evaluation metrics
-All data must be split "sessionid" col for train, test and val data I dont have time so i cant calculate  recommendation metrics like Ndcg, mAP, MRR :/

-Ndcg@10 can be use for evaluation
+All data must be split "sessionid" col for train, test and val data I dont have time so i cant calculate  recommendation metrics like Ndcg@k, mAP@k, MRR, precision@k, recall@k :/ Ndcg@10 can be use for evaluation and A/B testing
+Our KPIs:
+* Be able to recommend the products that the customer needs in a short time
+* Increase CR and CTR

 # Installation